STAMP-project/stamp-ci/README.md

 # STAMP DSpot Jenkins plugin
 [![Build Status](https://travis-ci.org/STAMP-project/dspot-jenkins-plugin.svg?branch=master)](https://travis-ci.org/STAMP-project/dspot-jenkins-plugin)

-The plugin is meant to run DSpot as a build step within a Jenkins Freestyle job.
-(Pipeline support to come soon).
+The plugin is meant to run DSpot as a build step within Jenkins.
+Both freestyle jobs and pipelines are supported.

 Developed in the context of [STAMP project](https://stamp.ow2.org/)

 * v.1.0.0
 Dspot Jenkins Plugin

+* v.1.0.1
+DSpot 1.2.1 supported.

 ## Install
 * Install the plugin in Jenkins (for details on how to install a plugin see [here](https://jenkins.io/doc/book/managing/plugins/)).